hemanth346/number-recognizer/README.md

   - around _30 seconds_ on Tesla T4 16G GPU with _64 batch_size_ and
   - around _120 seconds_ on CPU with _32 batch_size_

-- Saved model is less than 100kB
+- Saved model is around 75kB

 ```
   ----------------------------------------------------------------